About the Inuit Art Society

 Each is passionately committed to their collection and many of our board members have volunteered to share the story behind how they became interested in the arts of the Arctic.

-President Michael Foor-Pessin New York
+- President: Michael Foor-Pessin lives in New York state.

-Members-at-Large Sheila Romalis Vancouver, BC, Canada
+- Sheila Romalis lives in Vancouver, BC, Canada

 Activities

 The IAS holds an annual meeting each fall, whose location has moved among cities in the Midwest (Chicago, Minneapolis, Indianapolis, Bloomfield Hills, MI, and Traverse City, MI).
 In 2011, the IAS held its first Canadian meeting in Hamilton, Ontario.
-Our 2017 meeting will be in Corning, NY.

 The two-day programs, which usually run from Friday afternoon through the following Sunday afternoon, include native Inuit artists from Canada, knowledgeable speakers about Inuit art and culture, a Marketplace where Inuit art can be purchased, and ample time to meet or reconnect with attendees.
 Most meetings also include a tour of a private collection near the meeting site and/or an opportunity for a private tour of a public collection.